galsolom/metrics/README.md

 ### summary
 written in .net6

-every 10 seconds the service will poll "[this](https://www.githubstatus.com/api/v2/components.json)" and report of any of the services that is not "operational"
+every 5 seconds the service will poll "[this](https://www.githubstatus.com/api/v2/components.json)" and report of any of the services that is not "operational" both to stdout and service status metrics to http://localhost:8083/metrics

-the service will output only on startup and service errors/downtime

 The service should run in k8s.(added pod.yaml)